 Some members are recognized for their playing expertise.
-Others know little of the moves, but enjoy collecting chess in all forms.
+Others know little of the moves, but enjoy collecting chess memorabilia in all forms.
 Some members have three or four chess sets.
 Others have collected hundreds of sets.
 Some specialize in antique sets.
 Others prefer sets designed by modern artists or local craftspeople.

-In local areas, members sometimes get together to display and discuss chess sets and material.
+In local areas, members sometimes get together to display and discuss chess sets and related materials.
 By telephone and letter, members keep one another informed of upcoming sales and other pertinent information.
-A newsletter is currently published and plans are being made to for scholarships and prizes to encourage further study of the art and history of the game of chess.
+Chess Collectors International publishes two newsletters 2 to 3 times a year for its members.

-Phone (631) 543-1330
+Phone: (631) 543-1330